sibblegp/Storj-Dashboard-Client/README.md

 ### Support

+#### Common Questions

+Why do you need root access when registering?

+* We need root because we create a settings file in /etc and create a cron job

+What should I do if I put in the wrong configs directory or I move them?

+* You can edit the "configs_directory" setting in /etc/storjdash.json

+#### Obtaining Support

 You can obtain support in several ways:

 * Private Message @gs in the storjshare or dev channels at the [StorJ Community](https://community.storj.io/)